-With her gleaming hair and radiant complexion Jodie Turner-Smith seems like the kind of celebrity who spends hours (and probably drops a lot of $$$) on her skin-care routine.
-But the actress, who just became a mom in April, says that carving out time for self care is a challenge — and one she's actively trying to honour in 2020.
+With her gleaming hair and radiant complexion Jodie Turner-Smith seems like the kind of celebrity who spends hours (and probably drops a lot of £££) on her skincare routine.
+But the actress, who just became a mum in April, says that carving out time for self care is a challenge — and one she's actively trying to honour in 2020.
 "I've been trying to take the time out to love my body and reset," she tells me over the phone.
 "None of that would be possible if I didn't have people around to support me."

 Turner-Smith's elegant balancing act is even more impressive when you consider the long list of projects demanding her attention.
 The actress recently stunned in a campaign for Skim's Solutionwear, and now stars in a new campaign for Gucci's Bloom Profumo Di Fiori fragrance by Gucci creative director Alessandro Michele.
 For Turner-Smith, who is a self-proclaimed flower-enthusiast, the partnership was a natural fit.
 "I like to think that flowers are nature's perfume," she says, describing the fragrance as a vivid woody-floral.
 "But more than that, I thought that Alessandro's vision was stunning and powerful.
 It spoke to my style."

 That bold and vibrant style stems from the confidence Turner-Smith largely credits to her Jamaican heritage.
 "I only valued and realised how so much of my culture had shaped my views on beauty as I've become an adult," Turner-Smith says.
 "There's a sense of pride and passion that many Jamaicans have."